utilForever/DirectX/README.md

 # DirectX
-Visual Studio 2015 version of Frank D. Luna's book "Introduction to 3D Game Programming using DirectX 11" and various samples related to DirectX 11, 12.
+Visual Studio 2015 version of Frank D. Luna's book "Introduction to 3D Game Programming using DirectX 11" and various samples related to DirectX 11 and 12.

 ## Frank D. Luna's Issues
 When you use Frank D. Luna's "Introduction to 3D Game Programming using DirectX 11" book samples in different version of Visual Studio, it occurs linking errors.